CS5331-Group5/rest-api-development/README.md

 #### Please declare your individual contributions to the assignment:

-1. Member 1 Name
+1. Member 1 Hu Shuchen
-    - Integrated feature x into component y
-    - Implemented z
-2. Member 2 Name
-    - Wrote the front-end code
+    - Wrote the front-end code and integrated with the API features developed by teammates
+    - Tested and checked the work done by teammates
+    - Logistics (set up Github organization, short answer questions)
+2. Member 2 Wang Zhuochun
+    - Developed the Users API
+    - Designed the database schema for Users
+    - Tested and checked the work done by teammates
-3. Member 3 Name
+3. Member 3 Arvee Vergara Valmores
+    - Developed the Diary API
-    - Designed the database schema
+    - Designed the database schema for Diary entries
-4. Member 4 Name
-    - Implemented x
+    - Tested and checked the work done by teammates